Is nuclear energy ‘green’? France and Germany lead opposing camps.

 But on the other side of the border, the region near Fessenheim has long been part of Germany’s anti-nuclear movement.
 When a radioactive cloud rose from the Chernobyl plant in 1986 and moved toward Western Europe, Fessenheim quickly became a rallying point for West German activists.

 The activists raised alarms every time there were reports of safety issues at the plant: cracks in a reactor cover, a steam leak that injured workers, internal flooding that led to an emergency shutdown.
-They worried about a Swiss study that determined the seismic risks in the region had been underestimated.
+They worried about a Swiss study that determined that the seismic risks in the region had been underestimated.

 The Fukushima disaster, triggered in part by an earthquake, compounded concerns.
-In the months after, the German government decided to permanently shut nearly half its nuclear plants and limit the years of operation of the rest.
+In the months after Fukushima, the German government decided to permanently close nearly half its nuclear plants and limit the years of operation of the rest.
 In France, the response was more muted.
 But the following year, campaigning for the French presidency, François Hollande promised to close Fessenheim if he were elected.

 It took eight more years and a subsequent administration for that to happen.
-But when the Fessenheim nuclear plant was taken off the grid in June 2020, activists in the German border town of Breisach celebrated what they saw as France finally coming to its senses.
-Just a 10-minute drive from Fessenheim, they assembled on a bridge near the town’s 800-year old church, waving banners that showed a smiling red sun and a crossed out nuclear symbol.
+But when the Fessenheim nuclear plant was taken off the grid in June 2020, activists in the German border town of Breisach celebrated what they saw as France’s finally coming to its senses.
+Just a 10-minute drive from Fessenheim, they assembled on a bridge near the town’s 800-year-old church, waving banners that showed a smiling red sun and a crossed out nuclear symbol.

 Activist Eberhard Bueb said they refrained from toasting with Champagne or beer out of respect for the French that day.
 “But for us, it felt like celebrating Easter and Christmas at the same time,” he said.
 “It was such a relief.”